Joseph Awuah-Darko: Alleged financial misconduct

 In July 2024, the influential art world website ArtNet published a story on a lawsuit brought against Awuah-Darko by up and coming Ghanaian artist, Foster Sakyiamah.
 "The accusations follow previous concerns surrounding speculation at the Noldor Artist Residency, founded by Awuah-Darko."
 Sakyiamah claimed that $266,527.03 worth of funds from the sale of his artwork by Awuah-Darko had not been paid to him.
 Court documents reportedly confirmed that Noldor Residency, founded by Awuah-Darko, owed Sakyiamah this amount.

 Subsequent to this, on December 3, 2024, AfrikMag published an article alleging that Joseph had withheld funds from the sales of works by artists under the Noldor residency program.
 Seth Fiifi, another artist and Foster's brother, stated that Awuah-Darko made repeated unfulfilled promises regarding payment.
 The AfrikMag report also mentioned three additional artists—Ishmael Armah, Elizabeth Sakyiamah (Foster's sister), and an unnamed individual—who allegedly did not receive payments for their work.
 AfrikMag contacted Awuah-Darko for a statement, but he declined to comment.
-This story was also reported on by credible new outlets in Ghana such as Joy News, which posted an article containing alleged recorded voice conversations between Awuah-Darko and Foster Skyiamah.
+This story was also reported on by credible news outlets in Ghana such as Joy News, which posted an article containing alleged recorded voice conversations between Awuah-Darko and Foster Skyiamah.
 In the recordings he appeared to acknowledge the debt and made various promises to make efforts to pay.

 In an article published by Dutch newspaper de Volkskrant on 3rd June 2025 however, Awuah-Darko appeared unrepentant, accusing the artists of "greed" and stating that they intended to "extort" him "because he comes from a wealthy family".
 He also pointed out that his parents were handling his legal fees.

 On December 13, 2024, a user on X, OleleSalvador, posted screenshots of WhatsApp chats between Joseph Awuah-Darko and several Ghanaian artists.
 The chats allegedly show Awuah-Darko discussing unpaid funds owed to the artists.
 The post highlights accusations that Awuah-Darko withheld over $350,000 from artists, including Foster Sakyiamah, who is suing for $266,527.03.
 The controversy stems from an Afrikmag investigation titled "Gallery of Greed," which details claims of financial exploitation through Awuah-Darko’s Noldor Residency.

 In subsequent developments, users on X (formerly Twitter) noted that Awuah-Darko had blocked accounts questioning his failure to pay the artists, suggesting an intent to suppress discussion of the allegations.
 As of March 7, 2025, no further legal resolutions or statements from Joseph have been publicly reported.